8Bts/tic-tac-toe/README.md

 - **GamePlay**
 We created this module to determine the winner of the game.
 It has a constant WIN_STATES which is for storing the cell combinations that make the player wins.
 There is also a _won?_ a function that accepts parameter _Player_ object and compares the _@turns_ variable of the player with the WIN_STATES constant.
 The result of this comparison going to be the result of this method.
 We added a custom method to _Array_ class called _contain_all?_ which is used inside _won?_ method.

+- **Executable File**
 In the main.rb file we defined some methods to optimize code and avoid repeated code.
+This is the executable file for the game.

 ## Built With